SelfHacked/active-campaign/README.md

 # Active Campaign

-This app contains a list of resources classes that ease the interaction with Active Campaign.
+This app contains a list of resources classes that ease the interaction with Active Campaign API.

 # Requirements